 - This was the most common in the scripture so I’ll just list a few.
 (Esther 4:16; Joel 2:12; Ezra 8:21-23; Jonah 3:5-9)

-- A Partial Fast: In 1 example we see they ate fruit, veggies and drank water for 10 days.
+- A Partial Fast (also called a 3 day spiritual fast): In 1 example we see they ate fruit, veggies and drank water for 10 days.

 - Daniel and the 3 used this fast to honor God while in captivity.
 (Daniel 1:12)